 A common vocal fault related to the overemphasis of consonants, is the inability to move the articulators – jaw, lips, tongue – so that consonants can be adequately formed.
 What both issues have in common is a mechanical overproduced forcing of the vocal instrument to work.

-When there is an overemphasis and heaviness of consonants, it leads down the road of vocal instability as it disrupts the vowel and vocal cords with consonants pressing and pushing tone out; leaving no chance for a legato or smooth singing line.
-Thus, choppiness reigns and beauty is sacrificed by misguided attempts to improve intelligibility by overly enunciating instead of working with proper vocal cord function and vowel size and shape which frees articulators to do just enough!
+When there is an overemphasis and heaviness of consonants, it leads down the road of vocal instability as it disrupts the vowel and vocal cords with consonants pressing and pushing tone out.
+This leaves no chance for a legato or smooth singing line.
+Thus, choppiness reigns.
+Beauty is sacrificed by misguided attempts to improve intelligibility by overly enunciating.
+Instead, one can work on proper vocal cord function and vowel size and shape – which frees articulators to do just enough!

 Conversely, when one cannot articulate with consonants adequately formed, that is the sign of too much weight and rigidity.
 The vowelled tone is pressed and pushed with too thick vocal cord activity for the given pitch.
 The result is a rigidity of the throat muscles that emanates outwards to all the interconnected parts, including the articulators.
 The product is normally a big sound that is impressive to some, but is not able to be understood.
 It is almost like there are no consonants at all, or a distorted sound that is mushy.